lalaithan/coder-story/README.md

 # Coder Story:

-I stood mesmerized for what seemed like hours
+I stood mesmerized for what seemed like hours.
+Watching the waves crash onto the shimmering, white beach I imagined myself shrinking to the size of a sea monkey and climbing along the ridges of washed up shells as though they were mountains.
+Each new wave served as a violent storm in my make-believe trek, leaving behind remnants of "snow" that clung to the edges of my mountain range of shells.